 “The greater the suffering, the greater God’s love is bestowed onto you.”
 Padre Pio

 People have been increasingly distancing themselves from each other, even before this horrific pandemic hit.
 Years ago, in an interview with Self magazine, I was asked what I thought the number one contributor was to our poor health.
 My answer then was the same as it is now—a lack of intimacy.
 We’re losing the quality and ability to relate, not just to each other, but to our environment and Nature.
 For example, people go for walks, but instead of quietly connecting with nature, many are focused on their phones.
 People at my gym walk around with earbuds in and don’t make eye contact with each other.
 We are lonely, and most of us don’t even know it.
 With the sudden onset of COVID-19, we’ve isolated even more.
 Meanwhile, the opportunity to be present and in tune with our surroundings and each other exists every day.
-Even if we are physically distant, our deep presence can make even the briefest or seemingly small encounters more lasting and meaningful.
+Even if we are physically distant, the importance our deep presence can make even the briefest or seemingly small encounters more lasting and meaningful.

 Recently, I’ve thought a lot about what it might be like to pass away alone while on a medical ventilator, without the comfort of being surrounded by family and friends.
 This reflection creates deep sadness and pain, but then I draw inward, to become more intimate and closer to God (the God within we commune with in silence), and from that relationship comes the desire to do all I can to love and serve and to bring awareness and insight to others that inspires them to live healthier lives.
 Through my own intimate relationship with God and nature, I have witnessed the miraculous healing capability of God’s humble pharmacy.
 The healing plants reflect God’s love and provide all we need to sustain health and wellbeing (Psalm 104:14-15).